cloudmesh/classes/_sources/lesson/iaas/openstack.rst.txt

 ---------------------------

 Horizon is a graphical user interface/dashbooard for OpenStack.
-For starting up VMs and stoping them by hand horizon may be a good mechanism to manage your Virtual machines.
+For starting up VMs and stopping them by hand horizon may be a good mechanism to manage your Virtual machines.
 The Kilo Horizon url is: https://openstack.futuresystems.org/horizon

 The passphrase for horizion is on purpose not the same as the portal